Metrics with cone singularities along normal crossing divisors and holomorphic tensor fields: Bounding the curvature from below

-By lemma \ref{lem:inv}, we see that $u_{\ep}(p)$ admits a positive lower bound independent of $\varepsilon$ and in particular, as $u_{\ep}$ is clearly uniformly majorated, we obtain a constant $C>0$ independent of $\ep$ such that:
+By lemma \ref{lem:inv}, we see that $u_{\ep}(p)$ admits a positive lower bound independent of $\varepsilon$ and in particular, as $u_{\ep}$ is clearly uniformly upper bounded, we obtain a constant $C>0$ independent of $\ep$ such that:

-The uniform minoration of $u_{\ep}(p)$ shows that it is enough to check that the functions appearing in the products have bounded $\ome$-laplacian and that their gradient's norm $|\nabla_w|^2$, as function of $w$, is bounded too.
+The uniform minoration of $u_{\ep}(p)$ shows that it is enough to check that the functions appearing in the products have bounded $\ome$-laplacian and that their gradient's norm $|\nabla|^2_{\ome}$ is bounded too.
 Of course, we need the $(z)$-coordinates now, so we use the following rules:

 having still in mind that there exists some constant $C>0$ such that:

 Let us finally make the computations:

 for $\alpha_k \in \{\tau_k, 1-\tau_k\}$.\\ The first term is a $\O\left((\ep^2+|z^k|^2)^{\alpha_k-1}\right)$ whereas the second is a $\O\left((\ep^2+|z^k|^2)^{2\alpha_k-1}\right)$.
 As $1-\tau_k+\alpha_k-1= \alpha_k-\tau_k \in \{0, 1-2\tau_k\}$ and $1-\tau_k+2\alpha_k-1=2\alpha_k - \tau_k \in \{\tau_k, 2-3 \tau_k \}$, and as $\tau_k \le 1/2$, our initial terms become bounded after being multiplied by $\left|\frac{\d z^k}{\d w^i} \right|^2$.\\ \\